zakiganteng/sudokusolver/README.md

 Professor: Bruce Kapron

 ## Submitted Documents
    Filename         | Description
    ---------------- | ------------------------------------------------------------------------------
-   sudoku.py        | Solves Sudoku using the minimal encoding described in `Sudoku-as-SAT.pdf` sudoku_ext.py    | Solved Sudoku using the extended encoding described in `CMU_Sudoku-as-SAT.pdf` report.md        | The results of our work
+   sudoku.py        | Solves Sudoku using the minimal encoding described in `Sudoku-as-SAT.pdf` sudoku_ext.py    | Solved Sudoku using the extended encoding described in `CMU_Sudoku-as-SAT.pdf` docs/Sudoku_As_SAT.pdf        | The results of our work tests/puzzles/   | Directory containing all of the test puzzles

 ## Usage
 ### Requirements